NOTE: This function has been superseded by the

 $sourcerownumber reference.
 While this function is still usable in the product, it is likely to be deprecated in a future release.
 Please use

 $sourcerownumber instead.
 For more information, see Source Metadata References.

 The following transforms might make original row information invalid or otherwise unavailable.
 In these cases, the function returns null values:

-NOTE: If the dataset is sourced from multiple files, a predictable original source row number cannot be guaranteed.
-This function may return unexpected results.
+NOTE: If the dataset is sourced from multiple files, a predictable original source row number cannot be guaranteed, and null values are returned.

 Tip: If the source row information is still available, you can hover over the left side of a row in the data grid to see the source row number in the original source data.

 NOTE: When working with datasets sourced from Avro files, lineage information and the SOURCEROWNUMBER function are not supported.